maxdml/psp/README.md

      * select the right kernel when rebooting (insn do 1 time pick?)
      * export AE_DIR at startup
      * base_start and stuff when rebooting
+- Figure 4: add a circle at the point (instead of the current line)